andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 program.
 Meta-learning synthesises the need for efficient learning and moving away from ad-hoc hand-crafting.

-Let's elaborate on something from Rich now:
+Let's elaborate on something from Rich Sutton now:

 > A similar pattern of research progress was seen in computer Go, only